SamNahutdo/SamNahutdo/README.md

-This Github Account is educational purposes only. what every i post in this account it is my school project
+This Github Account is for educational purposes only.

+what every i push in this Github Account it's from my school projects.